 An outer cover of rubber protects the belt carcass.
 Different types of rubber compound are used for rubber multi-ply belting covers; each designed to withstand damaging effects such as wear caused by abrasion, tearing and cutting, heat, fire and oil penetration.
-These different covers are generally referred to as 'cover grade qualities'.
-The most commonly used types of cover grade used for bulk materials are abrasion resistant and oil resistant.
+These different covers are generally referred to as "cover grade qualities".
+The most commonly used types of cover grade used for dry cargo are abrasion resistant and oil resistant.

 Selecting the best type of outer cover will largely determine the effectiveness and operational lifetime of conveyor belts.
 The wear resistance qualities of a conveyor belt are one of the major factors that determine its life expectancy and ultimately the truest test of its value for money.
-As a general rule, 80 per cent of conveyor belt surface wear occurs on the top cover of the belt with approximately 20 per cent of wear on the bottom cover.
+As a general rule, 80% of conveyor belt surface wear occurs on the top cover of the belt with approximately 20% of wear on the bottom cover.

-Wear on the top cover is primarily caused by the abrasive action of the materials being carried, especially at the loading point or 'station' where the belt is exposed to impact by the bulk material and at the discharge point where the material is effectively 'accelerated' by the belt surface (Fig. 3).
+Wear on the top cover is primarily caused by the abrasive action of the materials being carried, especially at the loading point or 'station' where the belt is exposed to impact by the bulk material and at the discharge point where the material is effectively 'accelerated' by the belt surface.
 Contrary to popular belief, short belts (below 50 metres) usually wear at a faster rate because they pass the loading and discharge points more frequently compared to longer belts.
 For these reasons, the selection of the correct type of cover quality and the thickness of shorter length belts becomes even more important than usual.

 Wear on the bottom cover of the belt is mainly caused by the friction contact with the drum surface and idlers.
-The rate and uniformity of this type of wear can be adversely affected by many other factors such as misaligned or worn drums and Fig. 2: The basis of every conveyor belt is the carcass.

-idlers set at incorrect angles.
+The rate and uniformity of this type of wear can be adversely affected by many other factors such as misaligned or worn drums and idlers set at incorrect angles.
 Factors such as ozone penetration or an unclean environment where there is a build up of waste material can accelerate wear.
 Belt cleaning systems, especially steel edged scrapers, can also cause wear to the top cover surface.